NVISOsecurity/ee-outliers/documentation/CONFIG_PARAMETERS.md

     <td class="tg-0pky">If set to <code>1</code>, drops duplicate <code>target</code> elements within each
     aggregation.
     If set to <code>0</code>, do nothing.
 Set to <code>0</code> by default.
-    Note that when activated, <code>dorp_duplicates</code> can increase the memory size.
+    Note that when activated, <code>dorp_duplicates</code> can increases the memory size.
 The reason is that it generally increase the size of the vocabulary and therefore the size of the word2vec model.</td>
   </tr>
   <tr>